-After having applied our text mining techniques on the identifier set and the global documentation, we dispose now of different well separated words.
+We have now different well separated words.
 Therefore we can now compute the tfidf feature.
 But words appearing in documentation or in the identifier names are not the same.
 We decided (mostly because it turns out to perform better) to separate the tfidf value into a $tfidf{ident}$ and a $tfidf{doc}$ which are respectively the tfidf value of a word over the identifier set and over the global documentation.
-Like in Kea, we used the method in [10] to discretize those two real-valued features.
+Like in